TRON-US/go-btfs/docs/config.md

 - `badgerds`

   Replaces default datastore configuration with experimental badger datastore.
-  If you apply this profile after `ipfs init`, you will need to convert your datastore to the new configuration.
-You can do this using [ipfs-ds-convert](https://github.com/ipfs/ipfs-ds-convert)
+  If you apply this profile after `btfs init`, you will need to convert your datastore to the new configuration.
+You can do this using [btfs-ds-convert]

   WARNING: badger datastore is experimental.
 Make sure to backup your data frequently.